anoma/juvix-mkdocs/README.md

 │   └── ...
 ```

-Recall that you can run the development server by running:
+You can run the development server at any time by running:

 ```shell
 poetry run mkdocs serve
 ```

+## If you already have a MkDocs project

-4. Otherwise, just add the plugin to your existing MkDocs project, check out the
+If you already have a MkDocs project, add the plugin to your existing project,
-fixtures in the `mkdocs.yml` file for reference, and the folder (`src/fixtures`)
+check out the fixtures in the `mkdocs.yml` file for reference, and the folder
-for examples.
+(`src/fixtures`) for examples.

 ```yaml
 # mkdocs.yml
 plugins:
   - juvix
 ```